Online Reading Help for Struggling Readers | Parent Guide to the Right Support

 Best for: children who need stronger, more structured literacy help at home.

-Grafari is a solid option when the child needs more than book access and more than motivation.
-Its public materials emphasize parent monitoring, self-paced study, AI research backing, and support for children with LRS/dyslexia.
+Grafari is a strong option when the child needs more than book access and more than motivation.
+It fits best when you want a more skills-focused route and clearer structure at home.

 Why parents may like it: